TeamHarTex/HarTex/README.md

 <img src="meta/images/agplv3.svg" align="right" width=225x alt="AGPLv3">

-HarTex is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (version 3) as published by the Free Software Foundation.
+HarTex is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 See the [COPYING](./COPYING) file for license rights and limitations.